 May’s full Moon is particularly notable for two reasons:

-- It’s the closest supermoon of the year, sitting at a distance of 222,116.6 miles from Earth—about 100 miles closer than April’s supermoon.
+- It’s the closest supermoon of the year, sitting at a distance of 222,116.6 miles from Earth—though only slightly closer (about 100 miles) than April’s supermoon.

 - It coincides with a total lunar eclipse in some areas, which means that it will take on a reddish hue during the eclipse’s maximum.
 In other words, it will be a “blood moon.”